Screenix

-Kazam is simple but abandoned.
-Screenix gives you professional recordings with automatic zooms, cursor tracking, and camera overlay — on both X11 and Wayland.
+Kazam is simple, but its development has slowed, Screenix gives you polished recordings with automatic zooms, cursor overlay, and camera overlay, on both X11 and Wayland

 See Screenix vs Kazam Workflow